maorcc/hassio-addon-transmission/transmission/DOCS.md

 >
 > Changes to the `settings.json` file should only be done when the add-on is stopped.
 Otherwise your changes will be discarded.

-### Modified Default Settings
+### The default settings

-This add-on uses transmission default settings as described in the [Transmission Docs], except for the followings:
+This add-on sets transmission default settings in settings.json as described in the official [Transmission Docs], except for the followings:

 1. `rpc-whitelist`="172.30.32.2".
+This is an internal docker IP address.
 Do not change this value.

-2. "rpc-host-whitelist-enabled"= false.
+2. `rpc-host-whitelist-enabled`=false.
 You can enable this if you also set the "rpc-host-whitelist" option to your Home Assistant host name.

 3. `download-dir` is where Transmission will put the files it downloadeds.
 The default is set to "/share/download".
 You can set it to any location either under `/media` or `/share`.
 This can also be changed using the web UI.

-## How to use
+## How to Use

-The "Transmission" web UI is available on the Home Assistant sidebar.
+The "Transmission" easy to use web UI is available on the Home Assistant sidebar.

+If you do not see it on the sidebar, make sure the addon is running and that you turned on the "Show in sidebar" option in the Add-on page.

+If you like this add-on, please ⭐ it on [github](https://github.com/maorcc/hassio-addon-transmission).
+Thank you! 🙏

 ## Support